MicrosoftDocs/windows-dev-docs/windows-apps-src/packaging/install-universal-windows-apps-with-the-winappdeploycmd-tool.md

 # Install apps with the WinAppDeployCmd.exe tool

 Windows Application Deployment (WinAppDeployCmd.exe) is a command line tool that can use to deploy a Universal Windows Platform (UWP) app from a Windows 10 PC to any Windows 10 device.
-You can use this tool to deploy an .appx package when the Windows 10 device is connected by USB or available on the same subnet without needing Microsoft Visual Studio or the solution for that app.
+You can use this tool to deploy an app package when the Windows 10 device is connected by USB or available on the same subnet without needing Microsoft Visual Studio or the solution for that app.
 You can also deploy the app without packaging first to a remote PC or Xbox One.
 This article describes how to install UWP apps using this tool.

 You just need the Windows 10 SDK installed to run the WinAppDeployCmd tool from a command prompt or a script file.
-When you install an app with WinAppDeployCmd.exe, this uses the .appx file or AppxManifest(for loose files) to side-load your app onto a Windows 10 device.
+When you install an app with WinAppDeployCmd.exe, this uses the .appx/.msix file or AppxManifest(for loose files) to side-load your app onto a Windows 10 device.
 This command does not install the certificate required for your app.
 To run the app, the Windows 10 device must be in developer mode or already have the certificate installed.

 To deploy to mobile devices, you must first create a package.
 For more information, see [here](https://msdn.microsoft.com/windows/uwp/packaging/packaging-uwp-apps).